virevolai/safeCOVID/docs/README.md

 UX
 ----
 India is home to 13 national languages with a literacy rate of 74%.
-This means we need to communicate using video and emojis.
+In Sub-Saharan Africa, literacy in many countries is still below 60%.
+This means we need to communicate using videos and emojis.

 You have seen the screenshots shared here to show the principle.